Funky-Punky/FPV_SS22_Repetitorium/BigStepProofs/BigStepRenderer/README.md

   => 263
 => 263

 It spits out 263, which is the correct result.
-(The proof tree should hopefully also be correct, I am not going to check it though.)
 *)
 ```